Is It Too Easy to Start a Small Business?

 I see the issue of unqualified people going into business only getting worse.
 The freelance "gig" economy—getting paid for work or sales not tied to regular employment—will continue to be fueled by the likes of Fiverr, Uber, Zazzle, Etsy, Amazon, and the Internet at large.
 On the positive side, this presents a world of opportunity for those who are unemployed or underemployed.

 But I've also felt the pressure from the unqualified gig players in my own editing and writing business.
 I have years of experience in the field and see some unlikely folks hanging out their shingles to do what's taken me years to master.
-I saw one of these posting on social media that she desperately needed to get up to speed on self publishing (within a couple of days, no less) because her clients needed help with it.
+I saw one of these postings on social media that she desperately needed to get up to speed on self publishing (within a couple of days, no less) because her clients needed help with it.
 I just scrolled on by that post.
 Sink or swim, baby!

 Starting a business is easy.
 Staying in business is hard... really hard.
 Since I have little chance of impacting the unqualified business owner trend in any material way, I'll have to let the evolutionary principle of survival of the fittest filter the pretenders out of the market, while staying the course of providing professional and experienced service to my customers.